syncfusion-content/wpf-docs/wpf/SfDiagram/Stencil.md

 <td>
 1.</td><td>
 One</td><td>
-Always one SymbolGroup will be in expanded state.</td></tr>
+Always one SymbolGroup is in expanded state.</td></tr>
 <tr>
 <td>
 2.</td><td>
 OneOrMore</td><td>
-At least one SymbolGroup will be in Expanded state. </td></tr>
+At least one SymbolGroup is in Expanded state. </td></tr>
 <tr>
 <td>
 3.</td><td>
 ZeroOrOne</td><td>
-Not more than a single SymbolGroup will be in expanded state.
+Not more than a single SymbolGroup is in expanded state.
 All ‘SymbolGroup’ can be in collapsed state.</td></tr>
 <tr>
 <td>
 4.</td><td>